 She ascended to the throne in 1762 and her long reign marked a time of Russian expansion and success.
 She was also a noted jewelry collector with the resources to acquire the world’s best gems.
 This brooch was given to Sophie Dorothea, princess of Württemberg, as a wedding gift on the occasion of her marriage to Catherine’s son and successor Tsar Paul I in 1776.
 It has a hexagonal cut Colombian emerald estimated at between 60 and 70 carats.
 The stone is surrounded by rose and old mine-cut diamonds set in silver-topped gold.
 It was estimated to sell for $1 million to $1.5 million and most recently went for $1.65 million to a private Middle Eastern buyer.

 Think about THAT the next time you decide to have us make you a lapel pin!

 Insights and Ideas!

 Silver is by far one of the most versatile, elegant and popular metals.
 It’s smooth, cool to the touch, with a light airy feel.
-Silver can be polished to a glass like sheen or etched, textured to have an antique look, or a gorgeous patina that gives it a sense of history.
+Silver can be polished to a glass-like sheen or etched, textured to have an antique look or a gorgeous patina that gives it a sense of history.
 Silver is also perfect for a contrasting finish.
-As the base metal, it surrounds other metals like gold, brass or copper to create an luminous effect that tells a potent story on your custom lapel pin, medal or coin.
+As the base metal, it surrounds other metals like gold, brass or copper to create a luminous effect that tells a potent story on your custom lapel pin, medal or coin.